 It’s the only port you will find on the northwest coast and has two sheltered cove marinas.

-Here you can find suitable moorings, anchorage and a marina.
+Here you can find suitable moorings, anchorage, and a marina.

-Off the southwest coast of Mallorca lies this stunning archipelago mostly well known for its wildlife.
+Off the southwest coast of Mallorca lies this stunning archipelago is mostly well known for its wildlife.
 Being secluded from the other islands, Cabrera has harbored a unique display of plants and animals and has been named a protected marine park.
 Visitors can come by boat and use one of the 50 moorings available.
 It is recommended to call ahead to see if there is space.

-There are pontoons, moorings and a sheltered space for vessels.
+There are pontoons, moorings, and a sheltered space for vessels.

-It often has free space, is affordable and features a marina.
+It often has free space, is affordable, and features a marina.

 Developed more slowly than other islands, Minorca is much more quaint than the rest.
-Visit the capital of Mahon which has a natural harbor, 2 marinas and anchorages.
-The town itself features many cafes, restaurants, Spanish cuisine, a gin distillery and stunning harbor views.
-Marinas here can get expensive during peak season and anchoring is quite limited.
+Visit the capital of Mahon, which has a natural harbor, 2 marinas, and anchorages.
+The town itself features many cafes, restaurants, Spanish cuisine, a gin distillery, and stunning harbor views.
+Marinas here can get expensive during peak season, and anchoring is quite limited.
 However, during the winter season, the prices become much more affordable.

 This sheltered bay on the north coast has plenty of moorings and delicious seafood restaurants.
-Many of these restaurants are visited by royalty and some of the top dishes to try are lobster stew and Paella.
+Many of these restaurants are visited by royalty, and some of the top dishes to try are lobster stew and Paella.

 Cala de Addaya

-Other popular beaches you can find here!
+Other famous beaches you can find here!